 ISI’s mission is to promote the understanding, development and good practice of statistics worldwide.
-This is reflected in its slogan ‘Statistical Science for a Better World”.
+This is reflected in its slogan ‘Statistics and Data Science for a Better World”.

 The institute was founded in London in 1885 by 81 prominent statisticians from governments and academia.
 The ISI, its seven Associations and its organisational members, covering a range of statistical areas and interests, make up the ISI family with over 4,500 members from over 100 countries.
 Their work and influence within the international statistical community are supported by standing and operational committees, special interest groups and regional networks.

 The ISI is unmatched in its global reach among statisticians and those interested in the field of statistics.
 It is also an association which links with many international and national organisations, including national statistical societies, with special focus on organisations in or supporting developing regions of the world.
 A majority of the world’s central bureaus of statistics and many central banks are represented within the ISI network of institutional and corporate members.